uavpal/beboptwo4g/README.md

 - Allows independent real-time GPS tracking via [Glympse](https://www.glympse.com/get-glympse-app/)
 - Easy initiation of 4G/LTE connection via Skycontroller 2 button
 - Can be used for manually controlled flights as well as flight plans
+- :new: Videos and photos can be recorded to a [microSD card inside the 4G modem](https://uavpal.com/bebop2/faq#sdcard)
+   - More storage space available than the built-in 8 GB: great for longer flights or multiple flights where videos cannot be transferred to a PC immediately.
+   - No more long transfer time required from the Bebop 2 to a PC (usually done via USB cable or Wi-Fi).
+   - Saves battery power (and reduces charging cycles long-term) as videos don't have to be transferred on a battery-powered drone.
+   - The microSD card can be unplugged after the flight and plugged into a PC - the pilot can watch the video immediately without having to transfer anything first.

 Cons:
 - Dependent on [4G/LTE mobile network coverage](https://en.wikipedia.org/wiki/List_of_countries_by_4G_LTE_penetration)